IDMNYU/DM1143-Ideation-and-Prototyping-FA17-Duff/syllabus.md

 ### EVALUATION & GRADING

-*   All work assigned will be completed and delivered on the due date, otherwise you will receive a failing grade for that assignment.
-In other words, late work will not be accepted.
 *   Makeup assignments are only available when discussed with and approved by the instructor in advance of the due date.
 *   Each student will be judged on the application of the ideas and concepts introduced during the course.
 Incomplete or unsatisfactory work will receive a failing grade.